Malnutrition In Children And Adults: Causes, Effects And Prevention

 South Asia has the highest child malnutrition, according to the Global Hunger Index.
 Around the world, about 795 Million people are undernourished, the majority of which are in Africa and Asia.

 The World Bank data indicates that India has one of the world's highest demographics of children suffering from malnutrition.
-In India, around 40 per cent of children under five years of age are stunted and 21 per cent of children under five years of age are severely undernourished.
+In India in 2017, the prevalence of low birth-weight was at 21.4%, child underweight was at 32.7%, child wasting was at 15.7%, child stunting was at 39.3%, overweight children at 11.5%, anaemia in children was 59.7%, and anaemia in women aged 15-49 was 54.4%.

-The states of India where malnutrition is prominent are Uttar Pradesh, Tamil Nadu, Madhya Pradesh, Jharkhand and Bihar.
+The states of India where malnutrition is prominent are Rajasthan, Bihar, Assam, and Uttar Pradesh.

 What Is Malnutrition?
 [1]